AdobeDocs/certification.en/help/certifications/aem/aem-forms-e-developer.md

 You should have:

-* 1-3 years' of experience with AEM Forms
+* 1-3 years of experience with AEM Forms
 * At least 5 years of work experience in the IT industry
 * The ability to lead the development, configuration, testing, and deployment of customized forms solutions
 * The ability to configure a form, translate business requirements into workflows, integrate with external systems